Dec 30, 2025

 Aside from the higher duties, tariffs trigger ripple effects that add “hidden” costs along the supply chain.
 When duties rise, importers often incur additional fees (harbor maintenance, merchandise processing) and finance costs from the duty payments.

 Higher metal prices can force manufacturers to pass costs down to consumers; for example, analyses show a 50% steel tariff could add over $2,000 to the cost of building an average automobile.
-Tariffs may also distort purchasing decisions: companies might redesign products (tariff engineering) to avoid levies, or switch suppliers to countries with free-trade agreements, which can increase design and transport expenses.
+Steel and aluminum tariffs may also distort purchasing decisions: companies might redesign products (tariff engineering) to avoid levies, or switch suppliers to countries with free-trade agreements, which can increase design and transport expenses.
 Or they can drive inventory costs up as firms hold stock longer while waiting to confirm tariff treatment.

 On the compliance side, these tariffs can come with a lot of extra paperwork and administrative delays, directly translating into higher operating costs.
 In short, from demurrage on containers held at port to manpower spent on re-routing and documentation, tariffs embed costs across logistics, finance, and operations.

-How Tariffs Create Shipping Delays for Importers and Exporters
+How Steel and Aluminum Tariffs Create Shipping Delays for Importers and Exporters

 By increasing uncertainty, tariffs often slow down shipments.
 For example, industry trackers have noted that unpredictable tariff announcements cause importers to “front-load” cargo to beat deadlines, creating a temporary surge in port volume followed by a steep drop-off later.